jonathan46000/pso_python/README.md

 Other multi-objective functions can be applied to this project by following the same format (and several have been collected into a compatable library, and will be realeased in a seperate repo)

+## Error Handling

+In the particle_swarm.py class, the objective function is called twice.
+Some optimizer/objective function/parameter combinations cause under/overflows when using numpy.
+It is a known bug in numpy that as of 5/2024 basic numpy cannot convert floats to longFloats or float128().

+ * 1) When the constraints are called to verify if the particle is in bounds, and to apply the selected boundary method.
+At this point, the 'noErrors' boolean is used to confirm if the objection function resolves.
+If the objective function does not resolve, or the particle is out of bounds, the boundary conditions are applied.
+ * 2) To evaluate the objective function as part of the traditional particle swarm algorithm

 ## Example Implementations